22 September 2023

 It’s great to get involved with charity at university, either directly through the student’s union or simply local charities that are important to you.

-They can be a valuable way of learning certain hard skills for sectors such as marketing or sales, or simply a great way to give back some of your free time to causes that you’re passionate about.
+They can be a valuable way of learning certain hard skills for sectors such as marketing or sales, or simply giving back some of your free time to causes that you’re passionate about.

 In general, compassionate people make good employees as it’s generally an indication of high emotional intelligence, which is generally valued even more highly than IQ by employers nowadays.

-As a result, volunteering at university can really demonstrate how you’re willing to go the extra yard as well as showing that you’re adept at understanding and communicating with other people.
+Volunteering at university can really demonstrate how you’re willing to go the extra mile as well as showing that you’re adept at understanding and communicating with other people.

 7) Dedication – Sports

-Were you never out of the gym or training pitch at university?
+Were you always at the gym or training pitch at university?

 Did you dedicate much of your university life to excelling at your chosen sport?

-By juggling your studies, your interests and your social life as well as potentially a part-time job, you’ll show that you were able to achieve your grades without spending every minute of the day on them.
+By juggling your studies, your interests and your social life as well as potentially a part-time job, you’ll show employers that you were able to achieve your grades without spending every minute of the day on them.
+That’s good time management.

-As with any job, employers looking to hire a graduate will be keen to see that you’re capable of managing your daily tasks efficiently, especially as you may be required to take on ad-hoc jobs.
+As with any job, employers hiring graduates will be keen to see that you’re capable of managing your daily tasks efficiently, especially as you may be required to take on ad-hoc jobs.